Aerospace business takes flight with continued assistance

 Michelle took seminars covering a wide range of business topics, including Doing Business with the Government, Accounting and Tax Procedures, and Building the Ultimate Business Plan.

-After taking Doing Business with the Government, she was recruited into the Women’s Focus Group, started by Yolanda Cowart, a certified business consultant with the Florida SBDC at PCED.
-“I wanted to work more closely with her,” Cowart said.
+After taking Doing Business with the Government, she was recruited into the Women’s Focus Group, started by Yolanda Goodloe, a certified business consultant with the Florida SBDC at PCED.
+“I wanted to work more closely with her,” Goodloe said.
 “She knew what reports were of value to her and she wanted to get the current information to make sure the trend was still moving in that direction.”

-Cowart ended up doing additional market research for the business, a value that is not lost on Robert.
+Goodloe ended up doing additional market research for the business, a value that is not lost on Robert.
 “These reports can run about $15-20,000,” Robert said.
 “It’s all market trends.
 We make a lot of decisions based on intelligence to stay ahead of the competition.
 Those reports are very beneficial to us.”

-Cowart also advised Michelle as to which business certifications would be beneficial when attempting to earn government contracts.
+Goodloe also advised Michelle as to which business certifications would be beneficial when attempting to earn government contracts.
 The business now holds multiple certifications.

 Having now had more than 100 hours of no-cost consulting with the Florida SBDC at PCED, the couple has taken advantage of the services offered, including networking opportunities.
 “The SBDC has helped us tremendously in networking with other companies, assisting us with attending events and pointing out events that are going to benefit us,” Robert said.
 “We’re taking advantage of those and have made relationships that are rewarding to the business.”